Matt Elliott (American football)

-Eric Matthew "Matt" Elliott (born October 1, 1968) is a former American football player.
+Eric Matthew Elliott (born October 1, 1968) is an American former professional football player.
 He played college football as a center and guard for the University of Michigan from 1988 to 1991.
 He started 35 games at Michigan and was selected as an All-American in 1991.
 He played professional football as a center and guard in the National Football League (NFL) for the Washington Redskins in 1992 and for the Carolina Panthers from 1995 to 1997.

 Early years

 Elliott was born in Carmel, Indiana, in 1968.
 He attended Carmel High School.

 University of Michigan

 Elliott enrolled at the University of Michigan in 1987 and played college football for the Michigan Wolverines football teams from 1988 to 1991.

-As a sophomore, Elliott started all 11 games, nine at right guard and two at left guard, for the 1989 Michigan Wolverines football team that compiled a 10-2 record and was ranked #7 in the final AP Poll in Bo Schembechler's last season as head coach at Michigan.
+As a sophomore, Elliott started all 11 games, nine at right guard and two at left guard, for the 1989 Michigan Wolverines football team that compiled a 10–2 record and was ranked #7 in the final AP Poll in Bo Schembechler's last season as head coach at Michigan.

 As a junior, Elliott started all 12 games, four at left guard and eight at center, for the 1990 Michigan team that compiled a 9–3 record and was ranked #7 in the final AP Poll.
 Elliott started the season at left guard, but was moved to center after Steve Everitt broke his foot in Michigan's 45–17 victory over Maryland.
 Elliott was named the co-MVP of the 1991 Gator Bowl at the conclusion of his junior season.

 As a senior, Elliott started all 12 games, eight at left guard and four at center, for the 1991 Michigan team that compiled a 10–2 record, won the Big Ten championship, and was ranked #6 in the final AP Poll.
 Elliott again started the season at left guard, but moved to center for four games after Steve Everitt suffered a broken jaw in the Notre Dame game on September 14, 1991.
 At the end of the season, he was selected as a first-team All-American and a first-team All-Big Ten player.